Ignite your sociological imagination

 In addition, the study of Sociology will help you to acquire diverse skills that can be applied in a range of settings.
 These include the ability to:

 The single most important requirement for the study of Sociology is curiosity and the willingness to look beneath the surface.
-A background in history, social geography and liberal arts is useful, but not required.
+A background in social sciences, history, geography or liberal arts is useful, but not required.
 Most students will be studying Sociology for the first time so everyone will be on an equal footing.

-Sociology graduates work in a variety of fields such as local and national politics, government departments and non-profit organisations, trade unions, social services, public health, journalism, social policy development, advertising and marketing, human resources, socio-legal associations and academia.
+Sociology graduates work in a variety of fields such as local and national politics, government departments, non-profit organisations, trade unions, social services, public health, journalism, social policy development, advertising and marketing, human resources and academia.

 Sociology at Otago

-Sociology can be studied as a major or a minor subject within the 3-year Bachelor of Arts degree.
+Sociology can be studied as a major or a minor subject within the three-year Bachelor of Arts degree, or a Bachelor of Arts and Science.
 Many students who choose to major in the Arts or Social Sciences include Sociology papers in their degree.
-Throughout your degree you will be challenged to design and conduct research that explores the operation of social power and the production of social inequality.

 Sociology at Otago has a reputation for teaching excellence and innovation.
 Our teaching style involves interactive lectures and small group tutorials, where students are encouraged to apply theoretical concepts to practical cases.
 Students are helped to prepare for University life and are given assessment tasks that incorporate incremental skills development.